-(11) LEASEHOLD IMPROVEMENTS AND DEFERRED RENT
+(10) LEASEHOLD IMPROVEMENTS AND DEFERRED RENT

-In accordance with FASB Technical Bulletin No. 88-1, Issues Relating to Accounting for Leases, we record tenant improvements made to our leased facilities based on the amount of the total cost to construct the improvements regardless of whether a portion of that cost was paid through an allowance provided by the facility's landlord.
+We record tenant improvements made to our leased facilities based on the amount of the total cost to construct the improvements regardless of whether a portion of that cost was paid through an allowance provided by the facility's landlord.
 The amount of the allowance, if any, is recorded as deferred rent.
 We amortize deferred rent on a straight-line basis over the lease term and record the amortization as a reduction of rent expense.